tescande/xen-orchestra/@xen-orchestra/immutable-backups/doc.md

   - make the target mutable
   - delete the alias file
 - else : do not lift protection

+## Real time protecting

+On start, the watcher will create the `.immutable` folder at the root of the remote if it does not exists.
+It will also do a checkup to ensure immutability could work on this remote and handle the easiest issues.

+The watching process depends on the backup type, since we don't want to make temporary files and cache immutable.

+It won't protect files during upload, only when the files have been completly written on disk.
+Real time, in this case, means "protecting critical files as soon as they are uplaoded"

+This can be alleviated by :

+- Coupling immutability with encryption ensure the file is not modified
+- Making health check to ensure the data are exactly as the snapshot data

 ## Protecting XO backup